eddiesmo/eddiesmo.github.io/drafts/ode-to-gtd.md

 #### Pros
 1. GTD-native.
 Easy to manipulate and process the tasks.
 1. Intuitive UX and a smooth experience across web and mobile.
-1. Using *Areas*, very easy to seperate work and life tasks.
+1. Using *Areas*, very easy to separate work and life tasks.
 1. Overall, strikes a great balance between GTD purity and great UX.

 #### Cons